-We have many resources available for helping students find off-campus housing in Boulder, or easily accessible by public transportation along the Front Range.
+We have many resources available for helping students find off campus housing in Boulder or easily accessible by public transportation along the Front Range.

 The Child Care Subsidy and Referrals (CCSR) program provides information and referrals to licensed child care, preschools, and other services for children and families.
-This free service is available to all residents of Boulder County.
+This is free service is available to all residents of Boulder County.

 Alaya Preschool was founded in 1977 by students of Chögyam Trungpa Rinpoche, Naropa University’s founder.
 Naropa University faculty and graduates, including those of the Early Childhood Education program, serve as the preschool’s staff.
 The school offers a 10% discount to students and scholarships are also available.
 Learn more.

 Children’s Alley at the Boulder YWCA is a drop-in childcare center with sliding scale fees.
 The program serves children ages 6 weeks to 12 years old and offer extended hours including evenings and Saturdays.

 Orientation is designed to help your transition into the intellectual, cultural, social, and energetic climate of Naropa University.
 Orientation is mandatory for all students new to Naropa University’s graduate program.